WhiteMagic/JoystickGremlin/qml_notes.md

 ### Action Drag & Drop

 The most common items that will require drag & drop support are actions and action trees.
-In order to have a uniform appearance and reduce code duplication three QML widgets have been created.
+In order to have a uniform appearance and reduce code duplication three QML widgets have been created which support the creation of a drop area.
+The drag component is not created inside an action but at a higher level and thus does not need to be considered for actions.

 - `DropMarker` shows a rectangular area when a drag event of the correct type enters its area
 - `DragDropArea` handles the logic of defining a `DropArea` and ensuring only valid drag events are reacted to